 - Wasteland (Interplay, 1988): The game that would inspire Fallout a decade later.

-- Sentinel Worlds I: Future Magic (Karl Buiter, 1988): One of (if not the) first Space Opera game to come out of the subgenre.
+- Sentinel Worlds I: Future Magic (Karl Buiter, 1988): One of first Space Operas to come out of the subgenrenote .

 - Darklands (MicroProse, 1992): Described by some as "the most historically accurate RPG ever".

 - Betrayal at Krondor (Dynamix, 1993): One of the earliest examples of the narrative RPG subgenre (alongside late Ultima titles).

 Five Golden Age studios that had a particular impact upon the genre — Origin, Sir-Tech, Interplay, New World Computing, and SSI — are sometimes dubbed its "mythic forefathers".
 Four of them closed during or after the subsequent Dark Age, so nearly all major Western RPG producers nowadays trace their lineage to Interplay Entertainment in one way or another.